RahmanQureshi/CSC190-Projects/README.md

 ##Compiling##

-If there is a MakeFile, type in `make`, otherwise type `./make-gcc` or `./make-clang` depending on your compiler.
+If there is a MakeFile, type in `make`, otherwise type `./make-gcc`.
 This will output a 'tester' file and remove all object files.

 ##Usage##